Hire PostgreSQL Developers

 How can you identify the ideal PostgreSQL Developer for you?

-Unless you are hiring junior-level engineers and have the flexibility for additional onboarding and training time, you should focus your efforts on finding developers with significant hands-on experience with PostgreSQL.
+Unless you are hiring junior-level engineers and have the flexibility for additional onboarding and training time, you should focus your efforts on finding developers with significant hands-on experience with PostgreSQL, particularly for mission-critical development services that rely on scalable data management and data integrity.
 When reviewing résumés, be wary of candidates who list only experience with SQL: SQL generalists will likely need to unlearn some habits specific to other SQL systems lest they risk implementing antipatterns that may cost your company—even before your app scales.

-Ideally, candidates will have plenty of experience with the PostgreSQL subfeatures that are crucial to your project (e.g., JSON datatypes and functions for an app using a hybrid table/document architecture).
+Ideally, candidates will have plenty of experience with the PostgreSQL subfeatures that are crucial to your project (e.g., JSON datatypes and functions for an app using a hybrid table/document architecture across iOS and Android platforms).

 The mastery of PostgreSQL requires several complementary skills, but not all of them may be relevant to a given project.